Hashimoto’s Syndrome - Thyroiditis

 There are several ways to diagnose Hashimoto’s disease:

 Self-check.
 This is just a first step.
 In many cases of Hashimoto’s disease, the thyroid becomes enlarged and forms a swelling in your neck called a goiter, which you may be able to see or feel.
 Do a simple self-check to look for bumps, nodules, or enlargements in your thyroid area.
 If anything seems unusual, make an appointment to talk to your doctor.

 Hormone tests.
 A TSH (thyroid-stimulating hormone) test measures how much of the thyroid hormone T4 your pituitary gland is asking your thyroid gland to make.
 Abnormally high TSH is a signal of hypothyroidism: the thyroid gland is being asked to make more T4 because there isn’t enough T4 in the blood.
 Other tests can directly measure the level of thyroid hormones circulating in your blood.

 Antibody tests.
-In autoimmune diseases, your body produces unusual antibodies.
+In autoimmune diseases, your body produces specific antibodies.
 There is a blood test that looks for thyroid peroxidase (TPO) antibodies.
 These antibodies attack TPO enzymes in your thyroid gland, gradually destroying it.
-If you have elevated TPO antibody levels, you likely have Hashimoto’s disease.
+If you have elevated TPO antibody levels, you may have Hashimoto’s disease.